imlukedewitt/new-abify/notes.md

+# Sooner
+- [ ] we need better logging
+- [ ] after a request completes, we should store the info somewhere that makes sense. in the row execution?
+- [ ] need a controller to make workflows, and everything that entails

-# 2025-08-26
+# Later
 - [ ] hydra manager shouldn't be a singleton.
 Maybe we need to find difference between system wide concurrency limit and per-execution concurrency limit
 - [ ] process rows/steps in Sidekiq or ActiveJob, remove the DIY threading that it currently does
 - [ ] make sure we're not re-rendering the same liquid templates over and over again

-# 2025-08-21
-- [ ] we need better logging
-- [ ] after a request completes, we should store the info somewhere that makes sense. in the row execution?
-- [ ] need a controller to make workflows, and everything that entails

 # OLD NOTES
 structure idea